openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 ### Why are Leading and Trailing Underscores in class and method names?
-Classes can have arbitrarily named properties set on them Endpoints can have arbitrary operationId.snakeCaseName method names set For those reasons, I use the prefix and suffix _ to greatly reduce the likelihood of collisions on protected + public classes/methods.
+Classes can have arbitrarily named properties set on them Endpoints can have arbitrary operationId method names set For those reasons, I use the prefix and suffix _ to greatly reduce the likelihood of collisions on protected + public classes/methods.